 Informed financial consent for private patients is an important responsibility for hospitals and people providing healthcare services.
-Northern Beaches Hospital will provide as much information as possible to gain informed financial consent from applicable patients.
-As the level of benefits offered by Private Health Funds vary according to level and duration of membership, it remains the responsibility of the patient to check with their individual fund concerning exact benefits and gaps.
-An estimate of surgeon's fees and anaesthetist's fees should be provided by the doctor's office prior to booking with the hospital.
+Northern Beaches Hospital will provide as much information as possible to ensure you can make an informed decision relating to using your private insurance or funding you're your own care.
+The level of benefits offered by Private Health Funds vary according to level and duration of membership.
+Ultimately, it is your responsibility to check with your individual fund concerning exact benefits and gaps.
+If you are an elective patient, estimate of surgeon's fees and anaesthetist's fees should be provided by your doctor's office prior to booking with the hospital.